Guide Site Login

-ETC’s Sea Kayak Volunteer Guide Training is conducted in April and May of each year, and consists of three evening sessions, a weekend of on-water training on Tomales Bay, a 4-day training on San Francisco Bay and Angel Island, and an Inclusion Training at ETC’s River Camp the third weekend in May.
+ETC’s Sea Kayak Volunteer Guide Training is conducted in April and May of each year, and consists of three evening sessions, a weekend of on-water training on Tomales Bay, a 4-day training on San Francisco Bay and Angel Island, and an Inclusion Training at ETC’s River Camp in May.
 For more information on becoming part of ETC’s Sea Kayak Program, check out our Volunteer Announcement.
 Applications due 2/28/2023!

 ETC’s River Program Volunteer Guide Training is annually conducted in the month of May.
-It incorporates a 7-day guide school, a 2-day river rescue training, and a 2-day Inclusion Training on the third weekend of May.
+It incorporates a 7-day guide school, a 2-day river rescue training, and a 2-day Inclusion Training in May.
 For more information on joining our River Program as a volunteer, take a look at our River Program Volunteer Announcement.

 ETC’s 3-day Volunteer Winter Guide Training normally occurs annually in the beginning of January, and is conducted from our winter cabin in Arnold, California, Bear Valley Nordic, and in Calaveras Big Trees State Park.
-Due to COVID-19, our 2020-21 Winter Program is postponed until 2021-22.
+Due to COVID-19, our Winter Program will not operate in winter 2022.

 We ask everyone to send in a completed volunteer application and participate in an interview.
 This process ensures that there is a mutual fit for the program, and that you are fully aware of what it means to serve as an ETC volunteer.
 We welcome all applications, and look forward to reading yours and meeting you in person.

-Submit: Please submit the application materials to: email@example.com
+Submit: Please submit the application materials to the appropriate program manager:

 Congratulations to Helen Head, ETC’s volunteer extraordinaire for 2019!
 Passionate, dedicated and inspiring, Helen has logged 74 trips in three seasons, amounting to over 990 volunteer hours.
 To top that off – since Helen is an analyst with Google – the tech giant donates an additional $25 to ETC for every hour she volunteers.
 We are thrilled and proud to count Helen among our community of volunteers!
 Read more about Helen here.